-Mosaic Down Syndrome: Symptoms, Diagnosis, And Outlook
+Mosaic Down Syndrome: Health Care Outlook And Challenges

 Medically reviewed by Melissa Guarnaccia, LCSW and April Justice, LICSW

-Updated December 9, 2024by BetterHelp Editorial Team
+Updated March 31st, 2026 by BetterHelp Editorial Team

 What is mosaic Down syndrome?
 Extra copy of chromosome 21

 Down syndrome is a genetic condition in which a person is born with an extra chromosome.
 Specifically, they have an additional copy of chromosome 21, which is why the condition is sometimes called trisomy 21.
-This extra copy of chromosome impacts brain and body development and causes mental and physical challenges.
-There are three primary risk factors for having a child with this genetic disorder: the mother's age, being a genetic carrier, and already having one child with the condition.
+This extra copy of the chromosome impacts brain and body development and causes mental and physical challenges.

-Mix of cells and copies of chromosome
+A mix of cells and copies of the chromosome

 Diagnosing mosaic Down syndrome

 Screening blood tests and ultrasounds can determine whether a pregnancy has a higher or lower chance of having Down syndrome, but these tests are generally not conclusive.
-These screening tests rarely give an abnormal result if the baby is healthy, but they can give false negatives.
-Other diagnostic tests may be more reliable but have higher risks for both the pregnant parent and the fetus as they are invasive and require collecting amniotic fluid or samples from the placenta or umbilical cord.
+These screening tests rarely provide an abnormal result if the baby is healthy, but they can give false negatives.
+Other diagnostic tests may be more reliable but have higher risks for both the pregnant parent and the fetus, as they are invasive and require collecting amniotic fluid or samples from the placenta or umbilical cord.

 Regardless of the results, neither screening tests nor diagnostic tests can predict the full impact of a Down syndrome diagnosis.
 For these reasons and more, some people may choose not to have this type of testing, but many people are aware that their baby may have Down syndrome while they are still pregnant.